FOR INFORMATION ON STEP 2 CS REVIEW COURSES Contact Us +1 941-979-9029

 - Patient note assignment given.

-Includes Complementary Airport pickup and Drop off - To Sarasota and Fort Myers Airports in Florida along with daily transport to the Workshop and back to the Hotel (Local Hotel)
+For the Step 2 CS ICE workshop includes Complementary Airport pickup and Drop off - To Sarasota and Fort Myers Airports in Florida along with daily transport to the Workshop and back to the Hotel (Local Hotel)